leoben5456/HealthMind-AI/README.md

   - Rename conversations for easy identification.
   - Delete conversations to clear unwanted interactions.
   - Share conversations with others.
-  - Dark mode option to enhance user experience based on their preference.

 ## Technologies Used:
 - **Frontend:** Angular